 State Summary

-New Mexico’s audit (“voting system check”) is conducted for all federal contests, the governor’s contest, and the statewide contest with the smallest unofficial margin.
+New Mexico’s audit (“voting system check”) is conducted after each statewide election for all federal contests, the governor’s contest, contests in a “regular local election,” and for the statewide contest with the smallest unofficial margin.
+An audit is also conducted after an election to fill a vacant U.S. representative seat.
 The audit can escalate to a full recount.
-The sample size is based on the smallest unofficial margin and, per statute, should provide at least a 90% chance of detecting tabulation errors that alter the outcome of an audited contest.
+The sample size for federal and statewide contests is based on the smallest unofficial margin and, per statute, should provide at least a 90% chance of detecting tabulation errors that alter the outcome of an audited contest.
+N.M.
+Stat.
+Ann. § 1-14-13.2(B).
 However, the required sample sizes do not strictly provide this guarantee.
 (See “Addressing Discrepancies” for a discussion.)
-Detailed rules and procedures issued by the secretary of state are found in the New Mexico Administrative Code (NMAC) Title 1 Chapter 10 Part 23.
+A minimum of one precinct per county must also be included in the audit sample.
+(The sample size for an audit of a regular local election is the largest number of precincts used for the random sample in the previous general election.)
+Detailed rules and procedures issued by the secretary of state are found in New Mexico Administrative Code, N.M.
+Code R. § 1.10.23.9.

 Voting Systems Used

-New Mexico primarily uses hand marked paper ballots and optical scanners in polling places statewide, with ballot marking devices for accessibility.
+New Mexico uses hand-marked paper ballots and optical scanners for all in-person voters, with ballot marking devices for accessibility.
 For the most up to date information please visit Verified Voting’s Verifier.

 Visit the Voting Equipment Database for an explanation of the types of voting equipment used.